January 6, 2015

 “The students receive real-world experience in running an active, operational clinic during this event,” said Liggett.
 “They perform client intake, collect money, schedule appointments, assess therapeutic needs, deliver therapeutic care and provide follow-up.
 It’s more than pushing flesh around and asking for a fee.
 It’s educationally and labor intensive.”

-In the summer, reflexology is also performed.
-Gift certificates are available at the clinic.
+During the summer clinic, reflexology is also performed.
 Doctor’s notes are required for questionable chronic medical conditions based on medical history.
-This is accomplished because client safety is primary in effective therapeutic service delivery.
+This is necessary because client safety is primary in effective therapeutic service delivery.

-The 3-semester day program for a certificate in massage therapy begins in the fall.
+The three-semester day program for a certificate in massage therapy begins in the fall.
 Liggett encourages anyone interested in the program to contact the PTC admissions office about becoming program-ready.

 “Having a positive influence in the wellbeing of the community is truly a pleasure,” Liggett said.
 “Clients leave feeling invigorated and mobile, while therapists experience personal satisfaction in having made a difference in someone’s life.
 This is a great ongoing exchange.”

 Gift certificates are also available for purchase at the clinic.
 For more information on the massage therapy program or to schedule an appointment, contact Michelle Liggett at email@example.com or call (864) 941-8785.